Carbonia, Sardinia

-Carbonia (/it/; Carbònia; Crabònia /sc/) is a town and municipality, along with Iglesias is the co-capital of the province of Sulcis Iglesiente in the autonomous region of Sardinia in Italy.
+Carbonia (/it/; Carbònia; Crabònia /sc/) is a town and comune (municipality), along with Iglesias is the co-capital of the province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy.
 It is located in the south-west of the island, at about an hour by car or train from the regional capital, Cagliari.
-With a population of 25,588, it is the largest municipality in the province and the 9th-largest in Sardinia.
+With a population of 25,353, it is the largest municipality in the province and the 10th-largest in Sardinia.